-4.2.2 The Graduate School will work in collaboration with the supervisor to arrange the date, time and venue for the viva examination to suit all parties.
+4.2.2 The supervisor is responsible for arranging the date, time and venue for the viva examination to suit all parties and inform the Graduate School accordingly.

 4.2.3 For MPhil, PhD and DProf examinations, each of the examiners will prepare an independent report prior to the viva, followed by the viva (at which the supervisor may be present if all parties wish it).
 On conclusion of the viva, the examiners will agree a recommendation and write a joint report (which will include details of any required revisions to the thesis).
 The outcome of the viva will normally be communicated to the student by the examiners and the report sent to the Graduate School, who will formally inform the student and supervisor of the outcome.